 HANUMAN’S OCEAN TRIP TO LANKA – NAAGMATA SURSA

-By now devtas understood that Hanuman is unstoppable but they still wanted to test him so they asked Naagmata Sursa to test his valor and stop Hanuman midway.
+By now, devtas understood that Hanuman is unstoppable, but they still wanted to test him.
+So, they asked Naagmata Sursa to test his bravery and stop Hanuman midway.
 She grew taller and taller and transformed herself into a huge Rakshas woman and obstructed the path of Hanuman.
-Seeing a monster sitting in between his path Hanuman requested her to give him the path as he is on a mission to find Mother Sita.
-She replied,”No one can cross the ocean without passing through my mouth.
-Come into my mouth.”
-Saying that Sursa opened her huge mouth.
+Seeing a monster sitting in between his track, Hanuman requested her to give him the way as he is on a mission to find Mother Sita.

 HANUMAN’S OCEAN TRIP TO LANKA – FEMALE DEMON SIMHIKA

 After seeking blessing from Sursa, Hanuman continued on his journey.
 Soon he realized he couldn’t move, to his surprise, his shadow was trapped in the clutches of a sea – demon named Simhika.
 Hanuman then saw an ugly creature rising to form the sea.
 She was a ferocious-looking demon, black as coal and had a huge belly.
 These creatures kill their prey by grabbing their shadows.